 Art may go beyond words, but it also demands to be documented, discussed, and better understood through written language.
 Writing for the Art World: From Idea to Submission explores a range of writing styles and genres, from artists’ statements and proposals to press releases, catalog entries, and short and long-form criticism.

-Through practice exercises and workshop-style critiques, this course guides you to express ideas about art with clarity and style.
-Weekly writing assignments with one-to-one feedback allow you to move through the various stages of developing a text from idea to submission.
-This hands-on approach provides you with the diverse writing techniques necessary for translating visual art into written language, as well as the practical strategies for communicating more effectively with potential audiences.
-You also review significant texts on art, ranging from poetic statements to critical analyses.
+Through practice exercises and workshop-style critiques, this course guides students to express ideas about art with clarity and style.
+Weekly writing assignments with one-to-one feedback allow students to move through the various stages of developing a text from idea to submission.
+This hands-on approach provides students with the diverse writing techniques necessary for translating visual art into written language, as well as the practical strategies for communicating more effectively with potential audiences.
+Students also review significant texts on art, ranging from poetic statements to critical analyses.

 Please note that the course is taught in English, and a good, working knowledge of written and spoken English is required.